 Microservices Strategy for a Leading Insurance ProviderOmni-channel API Strategy using Microservices

-The explosion of connected devices and changing expectations from millennials are driving a demand for Omni-channel applications that move beyond traditional store, web, and voice channels to give customers what they want, when they want it.
+The explosion of connected devices and changing expectations from millennials are driving demand for Omni-channel applications that move beyond traditional store, web, and voice channels to give customers what they want, when they want it.
 Recognizing this, Synechron was approached by a leading insurance provider to create an Omni-channel Customer Experience.
 Their existing systems were monolithic and lacked the foundation and flexibility to support their Omni-channel vision.

 Synechron and the client defined 8 architectural challenges this Omni-channel needed to meet: